 Country distribution from AmphibiaWeb's database: Japan, Taiwan

-C. eiffingeri is found in both Taiwan and Japan.
-Specifically, it can be found on the Ishigakijima and Iriomotejima Islands in Japan.
+This species is found in both Taiwan and Japan, specifically on Ishigakijima and Iriomotejima Islands in Japan.
 The natural habitat is mountainous forests, especially of bamboo (Maeda and Matsui 1990).

-The mating call has notes that last 0.8 seconds with a frequency of 2.7 kHz.
+The mating call has notes that last 0.8 seconds with a frequency of 2.7 kHz (Maeda and Matsui 1990).